 Why the Same Inclusion Initiatives Don’t Succeed Everywhere in the World

-How relevant are Western inclusion and diversity initiatives in India or China?
+How relevant are Western diversity and inclusion initiatives in India or China?

 For global business leaders, efforts to capitalize on the benefits of diversity via inclusive practices are at an all-time high.
 When attempting to address diversity and inclusion issues, however, organizations based in the U.S. tend to focus their attention on differences in race, ethnicity, or gender, and their efforts often fall flat when exported to other parts of the world.
 Countries such as China and India demand attention to other factors as well.